Jean-LouisH/SourceLicenser/README.md

 ![Screenshot](Screenshot.png)

- Applies Licences to the Top of Non-ThirdParty Source Files According to the Repository LICENSE File.
+Applies licenses to the top of all source files in a given directory according to a given LICENSE file.